QubesOS/qubes-doc/AssigningDevices.md

 # qvm-prefs -s netvm kernelopts "iommu=soft swiotlb=4096"
 ```

-This is [​know to be needed](https://groups.google.com/group/qubes-devel/browse_thread/thread/631c4a3a9d1186e3) for Realtek RTL8111DL Gigabit Ethernet Controller.
+This is [​known to be needed](https://groups.google.com/group/qubes-devel/browse_thread/thread/631c4a3a9d1186e3) for Realtek RTL8111DL Gigabit Ethernet Controller.